Memory and justice

 – We don’t want to get our hands dirty.

-` They spat in my face one by one, and left.
+– They spat in my face one by one, and left.
 I went back to the church where I found sweet potatoes that I ate.
-I looked for clothes on the corpses, put them on as I could.
-The assassins returned shortly afterwards and undressed me again.
-They told me 'You need to stay naked until the end of your life.
+I looked for clothes on the corpses, put them on as best I could.
+The assassins came back soon after and stripped me again.
+They told me "You have to stay naked for the rest of your life.

-` Today, it is my brother’s two little orphans that I picked up after the genocide that dress me up every morning.
+` Today, it’s my brother’s two little orphans, whom I picked up after the genocide, who dress me every morning.
 I don’t tell my story to anyone, because I am disgusted by human nature.

 That’s why I trust you.